anukzak22/package/README.rst

 License
 -------

 The Bass Model Package is released under the MIT License.
-For more information, see the [LICENSE](https://github.com/anukzak22/mybassm/blob/main/LICENSE) file.
+For more information, see the [LICENSE] (https://github.com/anukzak22/mybassm/blob/main/LICENSE) file.

 References
 ----------

 - Suddhachit Mitra, "Forecasting the Diffusion of Innovative Products Using the Bass Model at the Takeoff Stage."
-- Professor Hovhanissyan lectures (add any relevant links or details here).
+- Professor Hovhanissyan lectures.

 Contributing
 ------------